bolb-ocean/AMM12-demonstrator/README.md

 | namdyn_ldf | rn_Uv = 0.12 | rn_Uv = 0.012 |
 | namzdf_gls | rn_emin = 1e-7 nn_z0_met = 2 | rn_emin = 1e-6 nn_z0_met = 1 |

+## Acknowledgement
+The AMM12 demonstrator was done under the guidance of the NEMO system team as part of the NEMO Hackathon 2025.
+The authors would like to thank Jeff Polten and Daley Calvert for their guidance and advice throughout.